Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: I’m pretty comfortable because we can do it when it works for us.
 I don’t have investors or anyone I need to answer to, so I can make sure we are doing it right for everyone involved.
 We have so many other programs in place that having walk-in service would be a small amount of business and not really worth it at the moment, especially considering that guests have communicated to us that they don’t really want to come in right now.

-Mashama and John: I think we are getting there.
+Mashama and Johno: I think we are getting there.
 We’re figuring out how to stay as safe as possible.
 Really, the answer is to follow the guidelines — keep space between us and the guests, sanitize, wear masks, chefs with gloves, etc.

 Isaac Toups: We immediately opened inside at 25 percent capacity following all the guidelines for safety.
 It’s gone pretty well so far and we’re still supplementing with curbside and delivery.